• Grounded in Breath: A Moment of Calm Amidst the Chaos

 3 分

 Let's begin by finding a comfortable position.
-Whether you're seated, standing, or lying down, allow your body to settle.
-Imagine your spine as a beautiful, flexible tree - rooted yet capable of swaying with gentle winds.
-Close your eyes if that feels comfortable, or soften your gaze a few feet in front of you.
+Whether you're sitting, standing, or lying down, allow your body to settle into a place of gentle support.
+Close your eyes if that feels comfortable, or soften your gaze just a few feet in front of you.

 This content was created in partnership and with the help of Artificial Intelligence AI